xmlking/configor/README.md

 Golang Configuration module that support YAML, JSON, Shell Environment

-This is based on [jinzhu/configor's](https://github.com/jinzhu/configor) work, with some bug fixes and enhancements.
+This is based on [jinzhu/configor's](https://github.com/jinzhu/configor) and [sherifabdlnaby/configuro's](https://github.com/sherifabdlnaby/configuro) work, with some bug fixes and enhancements.

 ## Features